 The CPU & Memory Panel displays the CPU, polyphony & memory usage for the project.
 See the CPU Panel videos here.

 The values shown in the CPU panel are not RAM, they are memory address space.
-If that's confusing, read on: The amount of RAM your PC has does not restrict how much memory programs can use.
+If that's confusing, read on: The amount of physical RAM your PC has does not restrict how much memory programs can use.
 Adding more RAM to your PC does not give FL Studio more memory to play with.
 Each program is allocated working memory address space by the operating system where it can save and retrieve working data.
 32 Bit programs max out at 4 GB per program (although there are workarounds, see 'FL Studio 32 Bit Memory Management' below).
 64 Bit programs can access up to 8 TB per program.
 If there are 4 programs running, there could be 16 GB (32 Bit) to 32 TB (64 Bit) of memory in use between them.
 As noted, the amount of RAM your PC has nothing to do with this.
 But there is a catch:

-Why we need RAM - If there is not enough RAM to hold the data in working memory, the Operating System shares the available RAM among the active programs and makes up for any shortfall by putting the remaining data in a file, on the hard drive, acting as an extension to RAM.
-If this happens the working memory for FL Studio may be located on your physical RAM (winner!), the hard-drive Page File (loser) or a combination of the two (win some lose some).
+Why we need RAM - If there is not enough RAM to hold the data in working memory data, the Operating System shares the available RAM among the active programs and makes up for any shortfall by putting the remaining data in a file, on your operating system disk/SSD drive as an extension to RAM.
+If this happens the working memory for FL Studio may be located on your physical RAM (winner!), disk/SSD Page File (loser) or a combination of the two (win some lose some).
 It should be clear that the more physical RAM you have, the more likely it is FL Studio will always win the RAM allocation 'lottery' and have all working data stored in RAM.
-As physical RAM is much faster than the hard-drive, FL Studio will run faster and be less likely to experience buffer underruns as audio data is swapped (slowly) off the hard-disk.
+As physical RAM is much faster than the hard-drive, FL Studio will run faster and be less likely to experience buffer underruns as audio data is swapped (slowly) off the SSD/disk.
 See a video on this topic here.
 NOTE: RAM (20 to 50 GB/s) is still many times faster than an SSD (0.5 to 1 GB/s), so page files still lose.